 I look for balance in the long term.
 Four times a year, I take time to review my values and any changes I need to bring myself into better balance.

 Simplicity is a central point in my life, and a value we have shared with our family.
-Each year we have a great time picking out and decorating our “Charlie Brown Christmas Tree” which is just right.
+My family often has a great time picking out and decorating a “Charlie Brown Christmas Tree” which is just right.

 Simplicity is a more complicated concept than at first glance.
 Sometimes simplicity means a closet full of hand-me downs and sometimes it means hiring a housecleaner so that you can focus on the particular things that are yours to do.